vfarcy/My-lab/README.md

-Tha lab
+The lab
 ======

-This is a static blog / website / wiki based on [mdwiki](http://dynalon.github.io/mdwiki/)
+This is a static blog / website / wiki powered by [mdwiki](http://dynalon.github.io/mdwiki/)

-This mdwiki is hosted [on Github](http://vfarcy.github.io/mdwiki/) and can be reach from [http://lab.farcy.me](http://lab.farcy.me/).
+This mdwiki is hosted [on Github](http://vfarcy.github.io/mdwiki/) and online at [http://lab.farcy.me](http://lab.farcy.me/).